dotimothy/DigDogeSJ/README.md

-# doge
+# DigDogeSJ
-Interfacing website with the Unmineable API to retrieve information about Doge mining.
+Interfacing website with the Unmineable API to retrieve information about the DigDogeSJ Mining Pool.